eaustic/data-science-resources/Statistics/readme.md

 ---

-_Also see the additional statistics resources posted as PDFs in the Statistics resources folder above_
+_Also, check out the PDFs in the Statistics resources folder above_